The Lord's Prayer

 For me, this has always been the hardest part of the Lord's Prayer, and I suspect it is for most others, as well.
 It is simply natural to Self to feel entitled to whatever it wants and be outraged by the least little thing that it considers an insult or a loss.

-Many years ago, I struggled to forgive my doctor for not giving me the care that I thought he should have given me, and then realized that his sin of omission really wasn't such a big deal, in spite of how it affected me, particularly considering how busy he was trying to handle all of his patients.
+Many years ago, I struggled to forgive my doctor for not giving me the care that I thought he should have given me.
+I then realized that his sin of omission really wasn't such a big deal, in spite of how it affected me, particularly considering how busy he was trying to handle all of his patients.

 Why was I having so much trouble forgiving him?
 Distressingly, it made it no easier to forgive, even knowing that it wasn't a big deal.
 Finally, I just gave up and told the Lord that, without His help, I was not capable of forgiving the least little thing.
 That was what He was waiting for me to realize.